-Since then the city has been shaped by very distinct historical periods – from the prosperity of the second city of the Empire to the industrial revolution to the cultural renaissance.
-The lasting legacy of these periods are still visible across the city, in the museums, art galleries, libraries and archives, architecture, parks and culture that can still be enjoyed today.
+Glasgow has been shaped by very distinct historical periods – from the prosperity of the second city of the Empire to the industrial revolution to the cultural renaissance.
+The lasting legacy of these periods are still visible across the city, in the museums, art galleries, libraries and archives, architecture, parks and culture.

-For the medieval buildings and architecture of the city, be sure to take a stroll around the Trongate and Saltmarket areas, where a number of the city’s gothic buildings still stand proud, including The Tron Kirk Steeple at the Tron Theatre, the Tollbooth Steeple at Glasgow Cross and the Provand’s Lordship at Cathedral Precinct.
+Continuing on the medieval theme, take a stroll around the Trongate and Saltmarket areas, where a number of the city’s gothic buildings still stand proud, including The Tron Kirk Steeple at the Tron Theatre, the Tollbooth Steeple at Glasgow Cross and the Provand’s Lordship.

-A short walk from here will take you to the 37-acre Victorian Necropolis.
-Not only is it home to wonderful architecture and sculptures but the view perfectly captures the city’s historical significance, architectural contrasts and just why Glasgow is known as the dear green place.
+A short walk from Glasgow Cathedral is the 37-acre Victorian Necropolis.
+Not only is the historic cemetery home to wonderful architecture and sculptures but the view perfectly captures the city’s historical significance, architectural contrasts and just why Glasgow is known as the Dear Green Place.

-Just a stone’s throw from this gothic epicentre is another area steeped in history – the Merchant City.
-The 18th century trading to and from American and the Caribbean resulted in huge wealth flooding into the city, with buildings and architecture constructed to reflect such prosperity.
-The Merchant City remains one of the most beautiful quarters of the city and includes the City Halls, Glasgow's oldest purpose built performance space; the Britannia Panopticon, the world’s oldest surviving music hall, and the Gallery of Modern Art, an elegant 18th-century neo-classical building, which now houses work by global, contemporary artists.
+Just a stone’s throw from the gothic, medieval epicentre is another area steeped in history – the Merchant City.
+In the 18th century, trading to and from America and the Caribbean resulted in huge wealth flooding into the city, with buildings and architecture constructed to reflect such prosperity.
+The Merchant City remains one of the most beautiful quarters of the city and includes the City Halls, Glasgow's oldest purpose built performance space, the Britannia Panopticon, the world’s oldest surviving music hall, and the Gallery of Modern Art, an elegant 18th-century neo-classical building, which now houses work by global, contemporary artists.

 Strolling around this area, you’ll come across some of the city’s best boutiques, galleries, independent bars and restaurants now occupying former market & trading centres and grand mansions.

-Spend time in the only Accredited Museum in the UK dedicated to women’s lives, histories and achievements – the Glasgow Women’s Library to hear fascinating stories about the lives and histories of women through talks, events, exhibitions and archives.
-Discover more about your own ancestry at the Local Family History Centre in Glasgow's Mitchell Library – one of Europe’s largest public libraries and an iconic city landmark; or watch amazingly preserved film footage of Glasgow and Scotland from throughout history at the recently opened National Library of Scotland at Kelvin Hall - a five-star venue as rated by VisitScotland.
+Whether you're from around the corner or around the globe, you will be warmly welcomed into the Glasgow Women’s Library to hear fascinating stories about the lives and histories of women through talks, events, exhibitions and archives.
+Discover more about your own ancestry by visiting Family History at the Mitchell Library – one of Europe’s largest public libraries and an iconic city landmark.
+Or watch amazingly preserved film footage of Glasgow and Scotland from throughout history at the National Library of Scotland at Kelvin Hall - a five-star venue as rated by VisitScotland.

 Guided tours are also an excellent way to gain further knowledge into a specific area.
 Glasgow City Council has a range of self-guided heritage trails you can download.
-Check out our list of 16 tours across the city, which includes everything from a Women’s’ Heritage Walk to Glasgow School of Art student led tours on the city’s built heritage to Glasgow Central Station tours, which take you underground to explore the station's vaults and significant history, to Eat Walk Glasgow tours, for tastings in top restaurants while learning about the architecture and history around you.
+Check out our list of tours across the city, which includes everything from a Women’s Heritage Walk to Glasgow Central Station tours, which take you underground to explore the station's vaults and significant history, to Eat Walk Glasgow tours, for tastings in top restaurants while learning about the architecture and history around you.

 No matter what you have planned for your visit, it’s impossible to spend time in Glasgow without experiencing the history and heritage of the city, as it is all around us!

 It’s in the places you dine out in – many of Glasgow’s restaurants are based in stunning buildings which have had many former lives.
-There’s The Anchor Line, which occupies the building which was the booking office for Anchor Line cruise ships.
+There’s The Anchor Line, which occupies the building which used to be the booking office for Anchor Line cruise ships.
 Dating back to 1842, The Corinthian Club is based in the former High Court building.
 The meticulously restored Mackintosh at the Willow, which is recognised internationally for its importance as the only surviving tea room designed in its entirety by Charles Rennie Mackintosh.
 And not to be missed is Glasgow’s oldest restaurant, Rogano where the beautiful art deco interior is an exact replica of the state room of the RMS Queen Mary ocean liner, which was built on the River Clyde in the 1930s!

-It’s in the people you talk to – Another great way to learn more about Glasgow’s history and the people of the city is to get chatting to the locals, who are known for their friendly and welcoming approach!
+It’s in the people you talk to – another great way to learn more about Glasgow’s history and the people of the city is to get chatting to the locals, who are known for their friendly, witty and welcoming approach!